-Route Alternative Option 3 activities within the existing Banning to Maraschino subtransmission line (Yellow Line shown on Figures C-1 and C-3) would include replacing approximately 0.7 mile of existing 115 kV single-circuit subtransmission lines with new, higher capacity double-circuit 115 kV subtransmission lines.
-Furthermore, because the existing 115 kV subtransmission line within this segment does not typically carry current and results in no corona discharge noise to adjacent receptors, operation of the Route Alternative Option 3 would introduce a permanent load carrying line with regular corona discharge noise to receptors located immediately adjacent to this segments of the ROW not currently exposed to regular corona noise.
+Route Alternative Option 3 activities within the existing Banning to Maraschino subtransmission line (Yellow Line shown on Draft EIR Figures C-1 and C-3) would include replacing approximately 0.7 mile of existing 115 kV single-circuit subtransmission lines with new, higher capacity double-circuit 115 kV subtransmission lines.
+Because this segment of Route Alternative 3 is the same as a segment of the Proposed Project route, the existing 115 kV line currently emits corona discharge noise identical to that described above, as presented in Figure D.9-3.
+Furthermore, it is anticipated that corona noise generated by this new 115 kV line would be identical to that calculated for the Proposed Project as presented in Figure D.9-3 because it would be carrying the same load.
+Therefore, receptors along this segment would not be exposed to a permanent increase in ambient noise levels resulting from corona noise over existing conditions.